farooq-teqniqly/yt-azure-synapse-analytics/README.md

 ## Open the Azure Synapse Workspace

-When the deployment script successfuly completes, your Azure Synapse Workspace URL is shown in the output:
+When the deployment script successfuly completes, your Azure Synapse Workspace URL and file system endpoint is shown in the output:

 ```bash
 Your Azure Synapse workspace url: